Lost Boys: The Thirst: Production

 Filming began on location in South Africa in November 2009.
 Corey Haim had originally confirmed that he would not be participating in the film, citing a very busy schedule.
 He had said he was looking forward to coming back for a fourth film, before his death in March 2010.
-The film dedicated to Haim from the end credits.
+The film is dedicated to Haim in the end credits.
 It is the second sequel to the original 1987 film The Lost Boys, following Lost Boys: The Tribe.
-In this sequel, Corey Feldman and Jamison Newlander reprise their roles again as Edgar and Alan Frog.
+In this sequel, Corey Feldman and Jamison Newlander reprise their roles as Edgar and Alan Frog.